mesosphere/d2iq-engineering-blog/content/posts/capi-providers-run-dkp-on-hetzner-cloud/index.md

 secret/hcloud-token-hetznerdemo labeled
 ````

-After all variables are set correctly and the Secret is created we can use “clusterctl” to create our cluster manifest.
+After all variables are set correctly and the secret is created the “clusterctl” command can be used to create the Hetzner cluster manifest.

 ````
 $ clusterctl generate cluster --infrastructure hetzner:v1.0.0-beta.0 \
     ${CLUSTER_NAME} -n ${CLUSTER_NAMESPACE} > ${CLUSTER_NAME}.yaml
 ````

 Befault Hetzner CAPI provider uses the same secret name “hetzner” for every cluster.
-This could be problematic if we want to deploy multiple clusters placed in different Hetzner projects in the same workspace.
-That’s why we used the secret name “hcloud-token-${CLUSTER_NAME}”.
+This could be problematic if there is the need to deploy multiple clusters placed in different Hetzner projects in the same workspace.
+One solution is to used a dedicated secret per cluster, in this case a secret with the name “hcloud-token-${CLUSTER_NAME}”.
-Now we need to patch the generated cluster manifest to set the individual token secret name.
+If you use dedicated secret names you need to patch the generated cluster manifest to set the individual token secret name.

 ````
 $ cat ${CLUSTER_NAME}.yaml